TheInfamousWayne/cluster-jobs/README.md

 * “cluster-jobs”
 * git pull all the latest changes (on the cluster)
-* Before submitting any job, make sure you have a “~/jobs” folder on your
+* Before submitting any job, make sure you have a “~/jobs” folder on your cluster

 ### Data & Files